top of page

 The Fellow will study a parameter space of the laser-plasma acceleration and the advanced electron beam transport in order to get the deliver the high-quality electron beam to the undulator line.
 The Fellow will model the FEL dynamics for both self-amplified spontaneous emission and seeded cases in order to reach saturation of the photon beam energy for soft and hard X-ray cases.

-The experimental activity will be carried out at ELI-Beamlines in cooperation with other partners in these work-packages.
+The experimental activity will be carried out at ELI ERIC in cooperation with other partners in these work-packages.

 The Fellow will work closely with INFN and other EuPRAXIA consortium members on the overall design optimization.
 The Fellow will have access to the wide-ranging EuPRAXIA training program which will include several international schools and workshops on plasma accelerator science and technology, as well as complimentary skills.